 Originally I was going to make standard strawberry shortcake but the chocolate was calling my name.

 When I embarked on making these I had this deep chocolate flavor in mind but they ended up rather mild.
 Tasting one of the biscuits plain left me rather disappointed, I barely could taste the chocolate and I thought they tasted more like a standard biscuit with a slight hint of chocolate...

 So at 8:30 am I enjoyed Chocolate Strawberry Shortcake..
-Yes I said enjoyed for breakfast even!
-It was delicious and the strawberries and whip cream made the chocolate flavor pop just enough to make it noticeable but not overwhelming!
+Yes, I enjoyed it for breakfast!
+It was delicious and the strawberries and whip cream made the chocolate flavor pop just enough to make it noticeable, but not overwhelming!